ybakhan/interview-simulator/README.md

 3. Let us know you've completed the exercise using the link provided at the bottom of the email from our recruitment team.

 > [!CAUTION]
-> Submissions that are not private repositories will not be rejected without a review.
+> Submissions that are not private repositories will be rejected without a review.